-I own a small studio flat in London which I am considering selling.
-However, several estate agents have advised me that it won't sell as it is too small to get a mortgage on as mortgage providers have toughened up lending rules recently.
+I own a small studio flat which I am considering selling.
+However, several estate agents have advised me that it won't sell as it’s too small to get a mortgage on as mortgage providers have toughened up lending rules.
 Is there a current minimum studio flat size for a mortgage & are there any lenders that will provide mortgages for smaller studio flats?

-However not all buyers will require a mortgage, either having cash in the bank or raising it on their main residence.
-In this instance you just need to find the right buyer for your property and if the local estate agents can't do this then look towards one of the larger up-market firms who will probably have clients on their books looking for a studio flat in the right part of London at the right price.
+Although it can be more difficult to secure mortgages for flats that are smaller - which can make them harder to sell - not all buyers will require a mortgage.
+They may have cash in the bank or they may be raising it on their main residence.
+In this instance you just need to find the right buyer for your property.
+If the local estate agents can't do this then look towards one of the larger up market firms, who may have clients on their books looking for a studio flat in the right part of London at the right price.